An aerial view of the UAlberta North Campus

 There is a free shuttle bus between the UAlberta north campus and Campus St. Jean for all UAlberta students, staff, and faculty.
 You can find the bus stop between the Fine Arts Building (FAB) and the Timms Centre.

 Most major destinations in the Edmonton area are accessible by public transit.
-Bus and LRT (light rail transit) service around Edmonton are run by the Edmonton Transit System (ETS).
+The Edmonton Transit System (ETS) offers Bus and LRT (light rail transit) service around Edmonton.
 The ETS Trip Planner can help you find a route to your destination.

 All students registered on-campus in at least one four-credit course during the Fall and/or Winter term are automatically included in the U-Pass Program.
 The U-Pass gives students access to transit service on ETS, St. Albert Transit, and Strathcona Transit.